 This award may only be received once.

-Applications are accepted twice yearly, on February 1 (deadline extended from January 15) and June 15, for activities to take place within 12 months of each application date.
+Applications are accepted year round, for activities to take place within 12 months of each application date.

 The following required materials must be included in one PDF document and submitted through the online Award Application Form on or before the submission deadline.